Sep

 Hooper finished his 620-inning career with a 40-41 record, a surprising outcome considering he played for the lowly Philadelphia Athletics.
 Descriptions of his pitching reveal a serviceable hurler, albeit one whose control could quickly disappear.
 Hooper walked batters nearly 50% more often than generating a strikeout.
 With hitters already connecting for a .265 average this was like inviting the offense to bat well above .300.
 That was simply unsustainable and combined with nagging shoulder issues to bring his brief career to a close.

 After hanging up his spikes he managed a few 1950s minor league teams.
-Hooper soon after joined a New Jersey high school as a physical education instructor.
+He later joined a New Jersey high school as a physical education instructor.

 This particular card was part of an eight card lot that I purchased from a Canadian collector.
 The card’s back indicates Hooper himself was Canadian by birth.